skalca/freddie/README.md

 * Security (login, workflow public/private,...)
 * Cluster execution (eg. running KNIME instances on more than one server) - don’t mix with workflow cluster execution (if you need parallel workflow node execution you need to buy a KNIME Server with [cluster execution](https://www.knime.com/knime-cluster-execution) capability - guys at KNIME can help you with that)
 * Eclipse/KNIME plugin for Freddie

-## Open-source, not open-contribution

-Freddie is open source but closed to code contributions.
-I am grateful for community involvement, bug reports & feature requests.